 Do not knock stickers

-The committee noted that under the existing Australian Consumer Law (ACL) a salesperson must leave if requested to do so by a consumer.
-These protections have been central to campaigns by the ACCC and the Consumer Action Law Centre (CALC) which distribute Do Not Knock stickers.
-The ACCC is undergoing legal action to verify whether or not these stickers qualify as a request to leave under ACL.
+The committee noted that under the existing Australian Consumer Law a salesperson must leave if requested to do so by a consumer.
+These protections have been central to campaigns by the ACCC and CALC which distribute Do Not Knock stickers.

 Also be sure to sign up as a campaigns supporter to keep up to date with all of our campaigns.